konpyutaika/nifikop/site/website/versioned_docs/version-v1.1.0/3_manage_nifi/1_manage_clusters/2_cluster_scaling/1_scaling_mechanism.md

 4. Once the delete request has finished, stop/remove the NiFi service on the host.

-For the moment, we have implemented it as follows in the operator :
+For the moment, we have implemented it as follows in the operator:

 1. Disconnect the node
 2. Once disconnect completes, offload the node.